 When I'm not understanding huge systems of equations, I'm teaching youngins how to math.
-I'm a Calc TA at OSU, and I currently have three Calc 3 recitation sections.
+I'm a TA at OSU, usually for one of the Calculus courses.
+I'd love to teach higher level math one day, especially real and complex analysis.

 Movies: I love musicals, my favorites being Doctor Horrible's Sing-A-Long Blog and Repo!
 The Genetic Opera.
 I'm also a fan of a number of animated movies, in particular classic Disney movies, as well as everything by Studio Ghibli.
 And most sci-fi and fantasy movies will pull me in with ease.